75+ Mounts Ranked

 Software Compatibility

-You can control the HEQ5i Pro with the SynScan app for astrophotography, but we would recommend plugging it into your computer with an EQDIRECT cable.
-You can then control the entire setup with NINA, Sequence Generator Pro, or other imaging/capture software, provided you install the ASCOM drivers, EQMod, and PHD2 first.
-NINA will allow you to plate-solve for extremely accurate alignment, and once you iron out any bugs that may occur with your whole setup, you can just put the scope together, polar align, focus, and tell NINA what you want to shoot (it can even do multiple targets).
-NINA will do exactly what you programmed including a meridian flip, and you can go to sleep, watch television, or do visual astronomy as it shoots your astrophotos completely autonomously—just be sure to provide sufficient power for the whole setup with AC power or a large 12v marine battery.
+NINA allows me to plate-solve for extremely accurate alignment, and once I iron out any bugs that could occur with my whole setup, I can just put the scope together, polar align, focus, and tell NINA what I want to shoot (it can even do multiple targets).
+NINA does exactly what I programmed, even including a meridian flip.
+I can go to sleep, watch television, or do visual astronomy as it shoots my astrophotos completely autonomously—I just make sure to provide sufficient power for the whole setup with AC power or a large 12v marine battery.

-HEQ5i Pro For Visual Astronomy & Planetary Imaging
+Using HEQ5i Pro For Visual Astronomy & Planetary Imaging

-If you’re looking for a lightweight, portable, and computerized mount to carry your C8 or similarly small/lightweight telescope weighing under 15-20 pounds in total, the HEQ5 Pro is great.
+If you’re looking for a lightweight, portable, and computerized mount to carry your Celestron C8 optical tube or a similarly small/lightweight telescope weighing under 15-20 pounds in total, I’m pretty sure that the HEQ5 Pro would be great.
 However, if you are looking to get the most mount capacity for your money, there are a couple of better options with more capacity.
-The HEQ5 Pro is noticeably a little overweight with an 8” Cassegrain or 5-6” refractor and cannot hold an 8” Newtonian reflector.
-A 6” Newtonian/Cassegrain or 4” refractor is about as much as we would recommend loading on the mount.

-Setting up the HEQ5 Pro for visual astronomy is pretty simple.
-You first need to get the mount leveled, then put the telescope and counterweights on.
-Careful balancing is not as crucial as with astrophotography, but poor balancing will wear out the gears, so try to do your best.
-Once that’s done, you need to rotate the scope 90 degrees on the declination axis (so it’s pointing near the horizon) and look through the polar scope, with the aim of getting the outer circle in the reticle closely aligned with Polaris.
-Then you boot up the mount and star align it as with any computerized mount, using your smartphone/tablet and a suitable app connected over WiFi to control the HEQ5i Pro.
-The SynScan app also allows you to do a polar alignment without looking through the polar scope if need be; another app like SkySafari will not have this feature but otherwise has a superior interface and database.
+• Then I boot up the mount and star align it as with any computerized mount, using my smartphone/tablet and a suitable app connected over WiFi to control the HEQ5i Pro.
+The SynScan app also allows me to do a polar alignment without looking through the polar scope if need be; another app like SkySafari doesn’t have this feature but otherwise has a superior interface and database.

-HEQ5i Pro For Deep-Sky Astrophotography
+Using HEQ5i Pro For Deep-Sky Astrophotography

-The HEQ5 Pro of course has an autoguide port, so a guide camera can interface with it, and you can control most guide cameras with PHD2 (“Push Here Dummy”) on most laptops.
-Without guiding, the HEQ5’s tracking errors will result in blurred subframes with anything longer than 30-45 seconds of exposure with most scopes.
-With autoguiding, we were able to achieve accuracy of 0.9 arc seconds, shoot 3-minute subframes with a 3″ f/8 refractor and still get perfect stars, and shoot up to 90 seconds with a 6″ f/9 Ritchey-Chretien and still get good results.
-The 6” Ritchey is really maxing out the mount’s capabilities, though, and we would recommend you upgrade to something bigger if a scope with over 1000mm of focal length is really something you want to shoot with often.
-Software like NINA can run PHD2 for you and auto-select stars so you don’t have to, if you are interested in a totally automated setup.
+When I tried using the HEQ5 mount without guiding, its tracking errors resulted in blurred subframes on most scopes with anything longer than 30-45 seconds of exposure.
+With autoguiding, I was able to achieve accuracy of 0.9 arcseconds, shoot 3-minute subframes with a 3″ f/8 refractor and still get perfect stars, and shoot up to 90 seconds with a 6″ f/9 Ritchey-Chretien and still get good results.
+But I believe that the 6” Ritchey is really maxing out the mount’s capabilities, and so I would recommend you upgrade to a bigger mount if a scope with over 1000mm of focal length is really something you want to shoot with often.

-26 180-second exposures at ISO 1600.
-Done manually with an intervalometer, only used PHD software for guiding.
+M51, the Whirlpool Galaxy.
+Processed using 26 180-second exposures at ISO 1600.
+Done manually with an intervalometer; only used PHD software for guiding.
 This was the first photo I ever shot with the HEQ5.
-The galaxy is extremely small with a 600mm focal length – this is a cropped image and it’s still tiny!
-3-minute exposures are rather long for suburban astrophotography and ended up leaving me with a too-bright background as you can see.
-However, even with such long exposures, the stars are still perfectly sharp – a real testament to the guiding accuracy the HEQ5 Pro can achieve!
+The M51 galaxy is extremely small with a 600mm focal length—this is a cropped image, and it’s still tiny!
+3-minute exposures are rather long for suburban astrophotography and ended up leaving me with a too-bright background, as you can see.
+However, even with such long exposures, the stars are still perfectly sharp—a real testament to the guiding accuracy the HEQ5 Pro can achieve!
+Image: Zane Landers

 NGC 7000, the North America Nebula.